 At the same time, you’ve gotta ask yourself how these particular kids come to fall in love with the classics.
 If the collective love for retro games is so driven by nostalgia, then what, really, is the alternate hook?
 Well, timelessness would certainly do it.
 You know how you had those English teachers who vehemently insisted that Shakespeare’s works remain the greatest in history?
 Those teachers love Shakespeare for the same reason that certain young people adore older games.
 To be timeless is to be relatable, and it’s a beautiful thing when you can fully admit, “I understand this particular thing, and in a weird way, I feel that it understands me.”
 Timeless themes such as loss, perseverance, betrayal, love, and loneliness are common to every individual on this earth, no matter how great or small the exposure.
 But themes aren’t the only timeless elements in gaming.
 Gameplay mechanics can be timeless, characters can be timeless, and even the controls themselves can be timeless.
 Yes, the physical controls on the actual, physical controller of the system.
 Timeless.

 While I would say that timelessness and nostalgia have everything to do with why retro games are still going strong, there’s a few other factors that tie into the appeal of the classics.
 Older games are generally much simpler; with limited technology and a lesser understanding of the extents of coding, developers back then could barely fathom developing games that looked like Gears of War or Skyrim.
 Moreover, advanced physics engines, CG animations, voice acting, and heavy atmospheres were virtually unattainable in the classics, but in its stead, plenty of engaging dialogue, immersing characters, stellar gameplay and catchy music were what made certain retro games perfectly charming (see: Earthbound).
-That’s not to say that those traits are no longer present in today’s games, but the difference is that developers now can afford to put less emphasis on the secondary aspects of gaming to focus on what the demographic wants the most: nice graphics, fun combat, and a good story.
+That’s not to say that those traits are no longer present in today’s games, but the difference is that developers can now afford to put less emphasis on the secondary aspects of gaming to focus on what the demographic wants the most: nice graphics, fun combat, and a good story.

-Somewhat paradoxically, older games also tend to be much fucking harder to play.
+Somewhat paradoxically, older games also tend to be much harder to play.
 Take a look at this here list.
 Yeah.
 Just about half of those games are super flubbin’ ancient.
 Battletoads (NES), Super Ghouls ‘N Ghosts (SNES), and Contra (NES) are among the six titles that pre-date the mid-1990s and, in my mind, classify as “older”.
 The annotations that go along with each item state that, for instance, “no game is more infamously a representation of pure unadulterated evil as Battletoads” and “getting through the action-packed eight levels of Contra on only three lives is the ultimate test of a gamer’s merit”.
 The only newer title featured on the list is Demon’s Souls, which, by any standard, is irrefutably difficult - although somehow less so than its younger brother, Dark Souls.
 This isn’t the only source that claims the extreme difficulty of certain classic installments: this list and this one, too repeat titles such as Treasure Island Dizzy (1988), Mega Man (1987), and Discworld (1995) as being among the hardest.
 Surely this is not a coincidence; these games were and remain genuinely hard games.
 Understandably so, gamers just got frustrated over the years, and overtime, they opted for games that were more relaxing to play rather than nerve-racking.